IMMM-SFA/wang-etal_2023_erl/README.md

 ## Journal reference

-Wang, L., T. Sun, W. Zhou, & D. Li (2022).
+Wang, L., T. Sun, W. Zhou, M. Liu, & D. Li (2022).
 Decipher the sensitivity of urban canopy air temperature to anthropogenic heat flux with a forcing-feedback framework.
 Journal of Climate, in preparation.

 ## Code reference